 More studies are being conducted in China, but they are rarely of good quality: many are biased, or do not detail exposure and/or working conditions.

 Do occupational health services, occupational physicians, etc. have the means to ensure such monitoring?
-As things stand, nothing is less certain.
+In the current state of affairs, nothing is less certain.

-In companies where nanomaterials are handled, monitoring of worker exposure to nanomaterials should also be carried out in parallel with the specific medical monitoring mentioned above.
+In companies where nanomaterials are handled, monitoring of workers’ level of exposure to nanomaterials should also be carried out in parallel with the specific medical monitoring mentioned above.

-Combined with the conduct of these medical examinations over the long term, such registries would:
+Combined with the implementation of these medical examinations over time, such registers could be used to:

-• evaluate the medium- and long-term impact of manufactured nanoparticles on workers’ health (epidemiological studies); this is a matter of filling a gap, because until now, the links between exposure and disease have not been properly established, due to a lack of data
+• evaluate the medium- and long-term impact of manufactured nanoparticles on workers’ health (epidemiological studies): until now, the links between exposure and disease have not been properly established, due to a lack of data

 • notify individuals of preventive measures or therapeutic advances that were not known at the time the registry was established

-• toadapt prevention and protection measures and means, in order to adjust them more precisely to the risks better identified thanks to epidemiological studies.
+• adapt prevention and protection measures and means, in order to adjust them more precisely to the risks better identified thanks to epidemiological studies.

 The exposure register should be kept within the company and be accessible to the health authorities, while respecting industrial and commercial confidentiality.